Change Orders: Stop Leaving Money on the Table

 The Bottom Line

-Despite all of the upfront work you might have done in the estimating phase of a project, things will happen during the construction process that needs to be accounted for in the overall budget to avoid profit bleeds and reduced cash flow.
+Despite all of the upfront work you might have done in the estimating phase of a project, things will happen during the construction process that need to be accounted for in the overall budget to avoid profit bleeds and reduced cash flow.

 Having a conversation about executing change orders may feel uncomfortable, but not nearly as uncomfortable as not being able to run a profitable remodeling business that supports your family and rewards the team that's worked hard for you all year with a well-deserved bonus.